Welcome to the Faculty of Trades and Technology at UCOL Technology Institute

-The faculty is focused on connecting learners with employment, practical hands-on-education and training and developing students who are work-ready.
+The Faculty of Trades and Technology is focused on connecting learners with employment, practical hands-on-education and training and developing students who are work-ready.

-The faculty is characterised by leading edge technology housed in the new state-of-the-art ten million dollar Regional Trades & Technology Centre.
+The faculty is characterised by leading edge technology housed in the new state-of-the-art 10 million dollar Regional Trades and Technology Centre.
 Covering 5,315 square meters, the centre is equipped with the latest industry-fit equipment and teaching technology.
 There is even enough room for students to build several houses, and a 3D printer.

 All of this technology supports practical, hands-on learning using industry standard equipment that enables our graduates to hit the ground running.
 Several programmes are taught from a base near Manfield in Feilding, adding to the real hands-on learning environment.